Sana8200/Concurrent-Programming/homework_5_message-passing/Problem_1/README.md

 - MPI_Send() - send message
 - MPI_Recv() - receive message (waits until message arrives)
 - MPI_Finalize() - end MPI

-### Why MPI_ANY_SOURCE?
-The teacher doesn't know which student will send first (parallel execution is non-deterministic), so it accepts requests from any source.

 ## Example Output (4 students)